ThisIsntTheWay/ps_binance_interface/README.md

 # Binance PowerShell interface
-A script to leverage Binance.com access using REST API calls.
+A script to enable Binance.com access using REST API calls.
 The script is able to save various data into a SQLite DB.
 As such, the module **PSSQLite** must be installed prior to use.